ShemmyYo/slot-mashine-python/README.md

 - [MindManager](https://app.mindmanager.com/) - for Flowcharts
 - [Aurora Gradient Animation](https://dev.to/albertwalicki/aurora-ui-how-to-create-with-css-4b6g) - created Aurora gradient background for website
 - [Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - used extensively to experiment with grid, flexbox and general responsiveness
+- [VSCode] - Used to create, edit and compile the code for the program
 - [Gitpod](https://www.gitpod.io/) - used to create and host the website
 - [Github](https://github.com/) - used to deploy the website
 - [Git](https://git-scm.com/) - used for version control through the Gitpod terminal